 Looking for the official Google Trends API?
-There isn’t one.
+There isn’t one (but don't worry, we've listed the alternatives below).

-In fact, most services claiming to offer a “Google Trends API” are simply scraping data from Google Trends and creating their own API.
+In fact, most services claiming to offer a “Google Trends API” are simply scraping data from Google Trends.

 But why is this a problem?